carvel-dev/imgpkg/docs/basic-workflow.md

     ```

 ---
-## Step 2: Pushing the bundle to registry
+## Step 2: Pushing the bundle to a registry

-1. [Authenticate with registry](auth.md) where we will push our bundle
+1. [Authenticate with a registry](auth.md) where we will push our bundle

-1. Push bundle to the registry
+1. Push the bundle to the registry

-    You can push bundle with our bundle contents to OCI registry using the following command:
+    You can push the bundle with our specified contents to an OCI registry using the following command:

     ```
     $ imgpkg push -b index.docker.io/user1/simple-app-bundle:v1.0.0 -f examples/basic-step-2